rstan-dev/GarageGuru-PP5/README.md

 1. Dashboard used in All Jobs Page and All Invoices Page
 2. Accordion used in JobCard and InvoiceCard
 3. Confrimation Modal used in Editing Jobs, Editing Invoices, Editing Profiles, and Deleting Jobs and Deleting Invoices.
+4. SuccessMessage Timeout function could benefit from being a resusable component.

 * [Back to Contents](#contents)